ramzibou0735/aerial-autonomy-stack/README.md

 ---

-## Host Computer Setup
+## Step -1: Host Computer Setup

-> The stack is developed and tested using a Ubuntu 22.04 host (penultimate LTS, ESM 4/2032) with `nvidia-driver-570` (latest as of 6/2025) and Docker Engine v28 (latest stable release as of 6/2025) on an i9-13 with RTX3500 and on an i7-11 with RTX3060
+> The stack is developed and tested using a Ubuntu 22.04 host (penultimate LTS, ESM 4/2032) with `nvidia-driver-570` (latest as of 6/2025) and Docker Engine v28 (latest stable release as of 6/2025) on an i9-13 with RTX3500 and an i7-11 with RTX3060 computers

 - Startup disk based on `ubuntu-22.04.5-desktop-amd64.iso`
 - "Normal installation", "Download updates while installing Ubuntu", no "Install third-party software"